awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-manage-update.md

    If you verify an email address, Amazon Pinpoint sends a verification email to the address that you provide\.
 Follow the instructions in the email to complete the verification process\.

    If you verify an email domain, the console displays a TXT record that you must add to the domain's DNS settings\.
-For more information, see [Domain Verification TXT Records](channels-email-setup-txt-record.md)\.

-   For more information on verifying an email address or domain, see [Email Address or Domain Verification](channels-email-manage-verify.md)\.
+   For more information on verifying an email address or domain, see [Verifying an Email Identity](channels-email-manage-verify.md)\.

 1. When you finish, choose **Save**\.